SOCScott/Antisyphon-Active-Defense-and-Cyber-Deception/Day 3 - Active Defense and Cyber Deception w John  1cb9e8f660dd809b8bfef259afce30c9.md

 ## Quiz Questions

 1. **Question**: In John Strand's approach to honeypots, what makes the TCP auto-drop script resistant to IP spoofing attacks?
-**Answer**: The script only blocks IPs that complete a full TCP three-way handshake, which is nearly impossible to spoof.
+    - **Answer**: The script only blocks IPs that complete a full TCP three-way handshake, which is nearly impossible to spoof.
 The script waits for a connection with the "received" state, meaning a full connection was established, not just a SYN packet.
 2. **Question**: According to the Port Spoof lab, approximately how long would it take to scan all 65,536 ports on a system running Port Spoof if scanning 10 ports took 36 seconds?
-**Answer**: Approximately 65 hours.
+    - **Answer**: Approximately 65 hours.
 The calculation shows that if 10 ports took 36 seconds, then scanning all 65,536 ports would take around 65 hours, which dramatically increases the attack time and creates opportunities for detection.
 3. **Question**: What are two key customizations that should be made to a Cowrie SSH honeypot to make it less detectable to attackers?
-**Answer**: The hostname should be changed from the default "server04" and the Message of the Day (MOTD) banner should be customized.
+    - **Answer**: The hostname should be changed from the default "server04" and the Message of the Day (MOTD) banner should be customized.
 Additionally, Cowrie automatically changes the SSH key fingerprint with each restart, which also helps avoid detection.
 4. **Question**: How can web honeypots potentially save an organization money, according to the example John shared about Apple's security team?
-**Answer**: Web honeypots can identify attackers early, allowing organizations to deny-list them, which reduces the volume of attack logs that need to be stored and processed in cloud environments.
+    - **Answer**: Web honeypots can identify attackers early, allowing organizations to deny-list them, which reduces the volume of attack logs that need to be stored and processed in cloud environments.
 This saves on storage costs and data transfer fees while improving the signal-to-noise ratio for security monitoring.

 ## Noteworthy Quotes

-> "We can do this with just the command line in a dream."
->

 > "This simple change in the way that you think about computer security makes all the difference in the world.
 My point is yes, you may feel like you're at a disadvantage as a defender, but the goal of this class is to change that around."
 >